View All

 Check out the source code of the project here.

-Project 3: Computational Photography
+Project 3: Computational Photography Using OpenCV Project Ideas

-This project is to create panoramas, eliminate noise and unwanted objects from images, and increase the visibility of photographs clicked in low-light.
+This project aims to create panoramas, eliminate noise and unwanted objects from images, and increase the visibility of photographs clicked in low-light.
 Computational photography involves photo denoising algorithms to remove Gaussian white noise and distortion, photo restoration to filter lines, objects, and unwanted elements, and licence plate recognition to detect the license plate by recognising characters.

 Project 4: Create A Watermark On Images Using OpenCV